A Novel Adaptive Formation Control Strategy for Teams of Unmanned Vehicles Under Complete Dynamic Uncertainty: Methodology

 The Laplacian matrices of \( \mathcal{G} \) and \( \mathcal{G}_s \) are \( \mathcal{L} \in \mathbb{R}^{(N +1) \times(N+1)} \) and \( \mathcal{L}_1 \in \mathbb{R}^{N \times N} \), respectively.
 They are related by $\mathcal{L} = $, where $\Delta = \text{diag} \{a_{10}, ..., a_{N0} \}$ with \( a_{i0} > 0 \) if the \( i^{th} \) agent is a neighbor of the leader, otherwise \( a_{i0} = 0 \).
 Under Assumption 3 $\mathcal{L}_1$ is symmetric and positive definite.
 We assume that only the leader's neighbors have access to its state information.
 Also, for distributed control design only $r^*$ is available, not $r$.

-Here we aim to design a distributed RBF NN-based learning control protocol for the MAS (\ref{eq: 1}) under Assumptions 1$-$3 such that: $(1)$ \textbf{Formation Tracking}: All agents track the leader while keeping a prespecified formation pattern. $(2)$ \textbf{Cooperative Learning}: Each agent can locally-accurately learn the nonlinear uncertain dynamics along the union of the tracking trajectories of all the agents $x \in \bigcup_{i=1}^{N} \varphi_{\zeta_i}$ where $\varphi_{\zeta_i}$ is the tracking trajectory of the $i^{th}$ mechanical system.
-To this end, we propose a novel formation control scheme consisting of an upper-layer cooperative estimator to estimate the leader’s state information, and a lower-layer cooperative deterministic learning control law to achieve the formation tracking control and cooperative learning.
+Here we aim to design a distributed RBF NN-based control protocol for the MAS (\ref{eq: 1}) under Assumptions 1$-$3 such that all agents track the leader while keeping a prespecified formation pattern.
+To this end, we propose a novel formation control scheme consisting of an upper-layer cooperative estimator to estimate the leader’s state information, and a lower-layer cooperative deterministic learning control law to achieve the formation tracking control and cooperative learning (see Fig. \ref{fig:twolayer}).

-\section{DISTRIBUTED ADAPTIVE CONTROL}
+\subsection{Distributed Adaptive Control}

-\subsection{First Layer: Cooperative Nonlinear Estimator}
+\subsubsection{First Layer: Cooperative Nonlinear Estimator}

 We estimate the leader's states using the following cooperative discontinuous nonlinear estimation protocol:

 where $\hat{x}_i := (\hat{p}_i, \hat{v}_i)^T \in \mathbb{R}^{2n}$ is the observer state with $\hat{x}_0 = x_0$, $K_1 \in \mathbb{R}^{2n \times 2n}$, $K_2 \in \mathbb{R}^{n_r \times 2n}$, and $\alpha_1, \alpha_2 \in \mathbb{R}_+$ are observer coefficients, $ \phi_i = \sum_{j=0}^{N} a_{ij} (\hat{x}_i - \hat{x}_j)$, and, $f_1(K_2 \phi_i) =